![]() Reference Site Map |

 List of computing and IT abbreviations from Wikipedia, the free encyclopedia.

 List of Two-Letter Combinations from Wikipedia, the free encyclopedia.
-See also Lists of TLAs - Three-Letter Acronyms from AA0 / AAA to ZZZ, and Four-Letter Abbreviations (FLAB).
+See also Four-Letter Abbreviations (FLAB).
 "A FLAB is an abbreviation using four letters.
 It is an abbreviation of Four Letter ABbreviation."

 Military Abbreviations and Acronyms of the US Armed Forces.